S-Zhang-Lab/PAIR-manuscript-code/ddr-screen/README.md

 Investigation of Transcriptome Interaction in DNA Repair Pathway by Programmable CRISPR Paired Sequencing

-## Background introduction (CC add)
+### Background introduction (CC add)

-## Design of Dual crRNA cassette
+### Design of Dual crRNA cassette

 The dual regulatory crRNA cassette is with the following structure:

-GAGGGCCTATTTCCCATGATTcgtctcacaccNNNNNNNNNNNNNNNNNNNNgttttagagctaggccaacatgaggatcacccatgtctgcagggcctagcaagttaaaataaggctagtccgttatcaacttggccaacatgaggatcacccatgtctgcagggccaagtggcaccgagtcggtgcttCAAGTAAACCCCTACCAACTGGTCGGGGTTTGAAACnnnnnnnnnnnnnnnnnnnnnnnTTTTTTTctacagagacgcacttgtacttcagcggtca
+GAGGGCCTATTTCCCATGATTcgtctcacaccgNNNNNNNNNNNNNNNNNNNNgttttagagctaggccaacatgaggatcacccatgtctgcagggcctagcaagttaaaataaggctagtccgttatcaacttggccaacatgaggatcacccatgtctgcagggccaagtggcaccgagtcggtgcttCAAGTAAACCCCTACCAACTGGTCGGGGTTTGAAACnnnnnnnnnnnnnnnnnnnnnnnTTTTTTTctacagagacgcacttgtacttcagcggtca

 N: 20 bases gRNA for CRISPRa n: 23 bases crRNA for Cas13d